ckant/ChangeOutput/README.md

 ### Suggested Usage:
-ChangeOutput can be used in combination with an AppleScript to create a keyboard toggle.
+ChangeOutput can be used in conjunction with an AppleScript and Automator service to create a keyboard toggle.

-An example of this can be found in /Example/KeyboardToggle.scpt
+An example applescript can be found in /Example/KeyboardToggle.scpt

-A keyboard toggle can be bound to an AppleScript within System Preferences
+A keyboard toggle can be bound to an automator serivce within System Preferences > Keyboard [This guide](http://blog.fosketts.net/2010/08/09/assign-keyboard-shortcut-applescript-automator-service/) demonstrates how to run an applescript with a keyboard shortcut.

 *Tested on OSX 1.7.3 (Lion)*